IamGatsu/WZtracker/README.md

 NOTE!
 - Overlay only Classic is available to use for now
 - .NET Framework 4.8 atleast needs to be installed

+Below you can find a Viruscheck, which for some Reason seem to appear mailicious for 5 Antiviruses out of 71s. this is most likely to the AI thats beeing used to anaylize the Screenshot for Number patterns, and the updater thats included for
+Program updates.
+Under behavior you can exactly see whats going on, and that there is nothing sus going actually going on.